 Right: Jenni Lomax (Director, Camden Arts Centre)

-Five international jury members and executive from Nissan
+Five international jury members and executives from Nissan

 Photo by Makiko Nawa.
-Courtesy Mori Art Museum, Tokyo.
+Courtesy of Mori Art Museum, Tokyo.

 Fumio Nanjo is the director of Mori Art Museum since November in 2006.
 His main achievements include commissioner of the Japan Pavilion at the Venice Biennale (1997), commissioner at the Taipei Biennale (1998), member of the selection committee of the Sydney Biennale (2000), member of jury committee of the Turner Prize (1998), artistic director of the Yokohama Triennale 2001, Tokyo-section co-curator of the Sao Paulo Biennale (2002), jury member of the Golden Lion Prize of the Venice Biennale (2005) and artistic director of the Singapore Biennale (2006/2008).
 Publications include “Asian Contemporary Art Report: China, India, Middle East and Japan” (2010) and “A Life with Art” (2012).
 He is also appointed as the curatorial director for the first Honolulu Biennial which slated to open fall 2016.